When are epsilon-nets small?: Upper bounds on the doubling constant

 We provide two upper bounds on the doubling constant in terms of shallow-cell complexity and Alexander's capacity.
 The proof of the forthcoming results are postponed to Appendix to facilitate the reading. \begin{lem} Assume that the range space $(\X, \mathcal{R})$ has a shallow-cell complexity $(\varphi', c_{\mathcal{R}})$ such that $\varphi'(x) \le c_1x^{k}$ for some $c_1, k > 0$ and Alexander's capacity $\tau$.
 Then

 where $C(k,c_{\RR}) = O\big((c(k + c_{\mathcal{R}})\log(k + c_{\mathcal{R}}))^{k + c_{\mathcal{R}}}\big)$ for some $c>0$. \end{lem}

-The next lemma is better than the previous one in many cases, but requires the control of the VC dimension. {We remark that Lemma \ref{lembd1} involves only the shatter function, but not the VC dimension.} \begin{lem} Assume that the range space $(\X, \mathcal{R})$ has VC-dimension $d$, shallow cell complexity $\varphi$ and Alexander's capacity $\tau$.
+The next lemma is better than the previous one in many cases, but depends explicitly on VC dimension. { We remark that Lemma \ref{lembd1} involves only the shatter function, but not VC dimension.} \begin{lem} Assume that the range space $(\X, \mathcal{R})$ has VC-dimension $d$, shallow cell complexity $\varphi$ and Alexander's capacity $\tau$.
 Then

 \end{lem} We immediately have the following result, already mentioned in Section~\ref{sec3}. \begin{cor} For a range space $(\X, \mathcal{R})$ of VC-dimension $d$ there exists $c>0$ such that